 This news organization knows from experience that you just never know what you’ll get when deposing Lafayette City Marshal Brian Pope.

-Still, imagine our surprise when, in a deposition Tuesday — this one related to his defaulting on a $21,000 promissory note — it was revealed that Pope pocketed $200,000 in compensation from the marshal’s office in 2016.
+Still, imagine our surprise when, in a deposition Tuesday — this one related to his defaulting on a $21,000 promissory note — it was revealed that Pope pocketed more than $220,000 in compensation from the marshal’s office in 2016.

 As it turns out, the bulk of that money, $120,000 in civil fees and garnishment fees from city court that are paid directly to the marshal himself, may have been paid to him illegally.